UnionInternationalCheminsdeFer/OSDM/spec/getting-started.md

 It would be in the spirit of REST to search for
 `GET /bookings?firstName=John&lastName=Doe` to return all bookings of John Doe.
-As such a call would be logged by any involved system, this collection of data violates GDPR regulations.
-We have reviewed all our services and decided to us POST in such cases and thus support privacy by design.
+As the path, including the search terms would be logged by any involved system, this collection of data violates GDPR regulations.
+We have reviewed all our services and decided to use POST in such cases and thus support privacy by design.

 ### How are IRTs modeled?